 Caritas Anchor House (“we”) is a registered charity with registered charity number 1147794 and registered address at 81 Barking Rd, London E16 4HB.
 Our website can be found here: caritasanchorhouse.org.uk

-We rely on the generosity of individuals such as yourself to continue our outstanding work in rebuilding the lives of the homeless individuals who come to us for help.
+We rely on the generosity of individuals such as yourself to continue our outstanding work in rebuilding the lives of people experiencing homelessness who come to us for help.

 We promise to respect any personal data you share with us and keep it safe.
 We aim to be clear when we collect your data about how it will be used, and not do anything you wouldn’t reasonably expect.